Please go to 'Our School/Vacancies' for current vacancies.

 • We read to children every day.
 We choose these books carefully as we want children to experience a wide range of books, including books that reflect the children at Heather Garth and our local community as well as books that open windows into other worlds and cultures.

 • In Nursery/Reception, children have access to the reading corner every day in their free flow time and the books are continually refreshed.
+All classes in school also have a book corner area where children can browse and borrow books to red both at home or at school.

 • Children from Reception onwards have a home school planner.
 The parent/carer records comments to share with the adults in school and the adults will write in this on a regular basis to ensure communication between home and school.